viboes/std-make/doc/proposal/reflection/TupleLikeToProductType.md

 This is the equivalent of `std::tuple_cat` applicable to product types instead of tuple-like types.
 This function requires the first *Product Type* to be *Type Constructible*.

-An alternative is to use `std::tuple` when the first *Product Type* is not *Type Constructible*.
+An alternative is to use `std::tuple` when the first *Product Type* is not *Type Constructible* but this creates a cycle.

-We could also have
+We could also have an additional parameter stating which will be the result

 ```c++
     template <template <class...> TC, class ...ProductTypes>